 We depend entirely on volunteers to run St John Ambulance, from administrative duties to being on the front line providing medical care to the Bermuda community.

 Our volunteers are the driving force behind our organization – they provide their time (over 10,000 man hours each year!) and expertise without any personal financial gain.
 They are generally high school students and members of the general public who are interested in learning new skills and going out into the community to assist those in need.
 We also have EMTs, paramedics, nurses, general practitioners, firemen and even surgeons that are members and volunteer their time with SJA.

 To join St John Ambulance, you must be at least sixteen years of age.
 There are weekly Monday night training sessions at our headquarters on Point Finger Road from 7PM-8:30PM.
 Members are encouraged to attend at least two Monday night training sessions per month and sign up to at least 2 duty events a month in order to maintain a standard level of training as a SJA volunteer.
 Every St John Ambulance member is also SCARS certified.

 Interested in taking the next step and becoming a volunteer?
-Download our Volunteer Application here and send the completed form to email@example.com.
+Simply contact firstname.lastname@example.org to get started!

 Events attended yearly

 Once accepted as a volunteer, we will provide you will First Aid & CPR training.
 As a First Aider, you’ll provide aid to people in need of care at different events island wide.
 This role can see you at anything from Motocross, football and rugby matches to bigger events like the Bermuda Day Marathon, Cup Match and Rugby Classic.
 You don’t need any previous first aid experience to become a First Aider – we’ll give you all the training you need!